 But in many parts of the world, this is disappearing or is already gone.
 Young or older, many people feel more autonomy about when and with whom to be sexual.
 So shared values cannot be assumed, good character cannot be assumed, empathy and trust cannot be assumed.

 From a practical perspective, everyone should understand how much trust contributes to a satisfying sexual experience and enjoyable sexual relationship.
 That used to be a standard cultural norm—trust someone before having sex with them.
 Now, a lot of people think it isn’t cool to want to trust a potential sex partner.
-So a few people have even created a sexual orientation (“demisexual”) that means “I need to trust someone to be aroused.”
-(JUST TO BE CLEAR: There is nothing wrong with needing to trust someone in order to be aroused.)
+So a few people have even created a sexual orientation (“demisexual”) that means “I need to trust someone to be aroused,” as if that’s unusual (JUST TO BE CLEAR: There is nothing wrong with needing to trust someone in order to be aroused.)

 And so generation after generation of people now have sexual experiences (and a self-image) that are unnecessarily truncated—because it never occurred to them that trust, relaxation, and self-acceptance were crucial to enjoying sex.
 Sooner or later, we all discover we’re “demisexual”—which is simply another word for being human.